ben-ogden/rllib-trading-arena/README.md

 The demo supports various configuration options.
 See [DEMO_GUIDE.md](DEMO_GUIDE.md) for detailed configuration examples and options.

-## 🌐 Anyscale Cloud Deployment
+## 🌐 Cloud Deployment

-This demo is optimized for Anyscale Cloud deployment.
-See [DEMO_GUIDE.md](DEMO_GUIDE.md) for detailed deployment instructions and cloud benefits.
+This demo is optimized for cloud deployment.
+See [DEMO_GUIDE.md](DEMO_GUIDE.md) for deployment options and cloud benefits.

 ## 📈 Results and Insights